18 Feb 2026

 4. Security Issues

-The primary purpose of adopting cloud computing in healthcare 2023 is to store data.
+In healthcare, the primary purpose of adopting cloud computing is to store data securely.
 Nevertheless, it is associated with some security risks as well.
 Since the medical data is stored on a cloud setup and the organization shares information through the servers.
 Sometimes, remote systems may fail to individualize the information.
 Though it is a safer practice to share data, it needs some improvement to utilize cloud solutions.

 Reasons Why Cloud Computing in Healthcare Is Not Accepted Widely?